abhishek-kumar-code/Redfish_Public/docs/ODataWhitePaper.md

 The `<EnumType>` element is used to define a set of valid values for a given property.
 Within the EnumType definition, a set of Members define the string values that are allowed when using the EnumType.
 An EnumType definition is referenced by a Property definition using the Type field for the property.

-In the first sample shown below, an EnumType called `IndicatorLED` is defined as part of the Namespace called `Resource.v1_1_0`.
+In the first sample shown below, an EnumType called `IndicatorLED` is defined as part of the namespace called `Resource.v1_1_0`.
 Within that definition are three Members: `Lit`, `Blinking`, and `Off`.
 Those three Members are the three string values that a service is allowed to use for that EnumType.
 The second sample shows how to use that EnumType with a Property.
 In this case, we have a Property defined called `IndicatorLED`, and it's referencing the `IndicatorLED` definition found in the `Resource.v1_1_0` Namespace via the Type field.

 CSDL sample: